ddd-crew/como-prep-canvas/README.md

 - **Why it matters:**
-  Helps facilitators prioritize if time is limited.
+  Helps facilitators prioritise if time is limited.
 If time remains, you can address these.
 Sometimes it's easier for stakeholders to deprioritise their expectations rather than skipping them completely.
 They can also serve as potential follow ups after the workshop

 **Example:**